eh-K/RandomFileViewer/README.md

 # RandomFilePicker
 Simple bat file that will open, view, or play any random file within a directory.
 No directory setup required!

-BY DEFAULT WILL OPEN ONLY MEDIA CONTENT, EDIT CONFIG WITHIN FILE TO [CHANGE FILTER.](https://github.com/bandito52/RandomFilePicker/blob/main/Configs.md)
+Edit your config within the file.
+[CHANGE FILTER.](https://github.com/bandito52/RandomFilePicker/blob/main/Configs.md)

 Place the file in your directory and simply open.